-Eligibility Requirements for Financial Aid, Satisfactory Academic Progress

-Federal law and regulations require that all students receiving financial assistance maintain satisfactory academic progress to continue receiving financial aid.
-The following policy presents the standards for satisfactory academic progress (SAP) adopted by the UCSF Genetic Counseling Program and the Student Financial Services Office.
+Eligibility Requirements for Financial Aid, Satisfactory Academic Progress (SAP) Federal law and regulations require that all students receiving financial assistance maintain satisfactory academic progress (SAP) to continue receiving financial aid.
+SAP is the successful completion of degree requirements in established increments in order to achieve UCSF's MS in Genetic Counseling within the 21-month timeframe.
+The following policy presents the standards for satisfactory academic progress adopted by the UCSF Genetic Counseling Program, The Graduate Division, UCSF Graduate Council and the Student Financial Services Office.
 It applies to all students receiving financial aid.
-The same standards for SAP apply to all genetic counseling students, whether or not they receive financial aid.
-This policy will be reviewed regularly in collaboration with the Student Financial Services Office for federal compliance and revised when necessary.
+The same standards for SAP apply to all genetic counseling students whether or not they receive financial aid.
+This policy is reviewed regularly in collaboration with the Student Financial Services Office for federal compliance and is revised when necessary.

-The academic requirements for the Genetic Counseling Program include satisfactory progression and completion of the curriculum designated by the faculty.
-Satisfactory Academic Progress (SAP) is assessed through qualitative and quantitative measures in four domains:
+The academic requirements for the Genetic Counseling Program include satisfactory academic progress and completion of the curriculum designated by the faculty.
+Satisfactory Academic Progress (SAP) is assessed through quantitative and qualitative measures in four domains:

-- Completion Rate: percent of courses or credits that must be completed each term - Grade Point Average: a calculation of a student's grades in a course, term or terms (cumulative GPA) - Maximum time frame/pace: number of terms or years allowed to complete the program of study - Behavioral Expectations: including Genetic Counseling Program Student Expectations and Code of Conduct, and the National Society of Genetic Counselors Code of Ethics
+- Academic Performance: a calculation of a student's grades in a course, term or terms (cumulative GPA) - Professional Conduct Standards: including Genetic Counseling Program Student Expectations and Code of Conduct, and the National Society of Genetic Counselors Code of Ethics